chrisarg/Bit/README.md

 extern Bit_T_DB BitDB_load(int length, int num_of_bitsets, void* buffer);
 ```

+Both free functions return the NULL pointer if the buffer was allocated by the
+library, or the pointer to the buffer that was loaded externally.

 ### Bitset and Bitset container properties

 Return the length (capacity) of the _Bitset_, the current population count of the